In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Everyone will come to understand where their loved one is in the addiction cycle and how to tactfully support them in a healthy way.

-This supports each individual emotionally and encourages the addicted person to adopt more positive behaviours, including entering treatment.
+This supports each individual emotionally and encourages the addicted person to adopt more positive behaviours, including entering a treatment centre in Basildon.

-The majority of people who use drugs and alcohol in an unhealthy way will spend a lot of time in denial of this.
+The majority of people who engage in drug and alcohol misuse will spend a lot of time in denial of this.

-For the addicted person, this denial phase can actually take years to come through.
+For the addicted person, this denial phase can actually take years to come through before a person is ready for the rehabilitation phase.

-There are a few questions you can ask yourself if you’re wondering whether you have an addiction.
+There are a few questions you can ask yourself if you’re wondering whether you have an addiction to drugs or alcohol.

 If you answer yes to any of these questions, it suggests that you require support to reduce you intake, if not quit entirely.